kmax11/kmax11/README.md

 # 💫 About Me:
-🔭 I’m currently working on  full stack apps with Django & React<br>👯 I’m looking to collaborate exciting full-stack web projects, especially those using React, Django REST, or Golang.<br>🤝 Open to collaboration on meaningful tech projects<br>💬 Ask me about React, Django (with or without REST), system integration, or building fast MVPs.<br>⚡ Fun fact I play both futsal and field football at the university level — building UIs by day, breaking ankles by night ⚽💻
+🔭 I’m currently working on  full stack apps with Django & React<br>👯 I’m looking to collaborate exciting full-stack web projects, especially those using React, Django REST, or Golang.<br>🤝 Open to collaboration on meaningful tech projects<br>💬 Ask me about React, Django (with or without REST), system integration, or building fast MVPs.<br>💻

 ## 🌐 Socials: